butyi/sci2can/README.md

 ## Software

-Software is simple pure and assembly code.
+Software is pure assembly code.
 Funny, it is just 454 bytes long.

 ### Modules